AI Use Cases/Law Firms

 The Problem

 Law firms today manually process incoming matter documents through fragmented workflows: paralegals and junior associates spend 8-12 billable hours weekly reviewing intake documents, conflict checks, and initial document classification before matters can be docketed in iManage, NetDocuments, or Elite 3E.
 This manual triage creates bottlenecks in client intake-to-engagement timelines, often stretching 5-7 business days.
 Partners simultaneously waste non-billable time approving conflict searches and document metadata tagging - administrative work that should never consume partner capacity.
-Meanwhile, eDiscovery matters route through Relativity with manually extracted document fields, requiring paralegals to hand-code privilege logs, custodian assignments, and document type classifications, inflating eDiscovery budgets by 35-45% beyond necessity.
+Meanwhile, eDiscovery matters route through Relativity with manually extracted document fields, requiring paralegals to hand-code privilege logs, custodian assignments, and document type classifications, inflating eDiscovery budgets meaningfully beyond necessity.

 Revenue & Operational Impact